vim-scripts/Clighter/README.md

 ### g:clighter_clang_options

 The compiler options for Clang.
-Sometimes Clighter doesn't do correct highlighting cause Clang can't parse the source code without necessary options, so you need tell Clang how to parse the code.
+Clighter will pass these options to libclang to parse the code.

 Default: `[]`
 ```vim